mapr-demos/drill-spot-price-history/README.md

 * ODBC (Time permitting)
 * Visualization (Time permitting)

-## Overview
-short but rich introduction (~20- 30 minutes?) that really tells the story, gives the take-home concepts etc. so that if people don't stay the entire time or cannot get connected etc. they still get a good bit of information, a good discussion, a good lesson.

 ## Prerequisites

 Download Apache Drill 0.8.0.
 From the command line on linux or Mac OS: